niwo/cloudstack_client/README.md

  - make sure you have a working ruby environment
  - install bundler `gem install bundler`
  - execute `bundle install` in order to install dependencies
- - copy the example config file `cp config/cloudstack.yml.example config/cloudstack.yml` and edit the CloudStack keys
+ - copy the example config file `cp config/cloudstack.example.yml config/cloudstack.yml` and edit the CloudStack keys

 ## Usage
-To play see the ClouStack API client in action execute play-cloudstack:
+To play see the ClouStack API client in action and execute play-cloudstack:
-`ruby play-cloudstack`
+`ruby examples/play-cloudstack.rb`

 ***